cyrpaut/wps-2019-snap/README.md

 # Known bugs
 * When you launch this snap from the command line ex. ```wps_2019-snap``` you see some warnings comming from the GTK-2 integration.
 It seems to have no effect on the program functionning.
+* For personal use convenience, PDFs do not get automatically associated with WPS when installing WPS from this snap.
+It is on purpose, as I do not like the PDF reader so much.
+For me it is missing the very important "Save as" function which is important when reading a temporary PDF from the web.
+It is not a bug but was done intentionnally.
+I can easily revert that change if users don't like it.
+* Do not override the docx icon with the WPS icon.
+I need to investigate this
+* After closing the program, it seems that it continues running in the background for a while.
+I think it is intentionnal from WPS developpers to keep it alive for a while.